foxthefox/ioBroker.ecoflow-mqtt/README.md

 ### 0.0.22
 * (foxthefox) Homeassistant Connector
 * (foxthefox) uptime no max boundary
+* (foxthefox) several adjustable values which represent a mode or predefined set of settings are now using "states" definition (IOB)

 ### 0.0.21 (npm)
 * (foxthefox) more debug on connection